GoogleCloudPlatform/cloud-sql-proxy/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Report defective or unintentional behavior you've experienced while using the proxy.
-title: "[bug] Brief description of the bug or error"
+title: "Brief summary of what bug or error was observed"
 labels: 'type: bug'
-assignees: ''

 ---